UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 ## The real downside of node based editors

-As soon as complexity kicks in, it becomes a rat's nest.
-It can become a nightmare to work with and you can end up with a lot of headaches when trying to understand why something doesn't work.
+As soon as complexity kicks in, it becomes a rats nest.
+It can quickly become a nightmare to work with nodes and you can end up with a lot of headaches when trying to understand why something doesn't work.

 But its a good way to play around with stuff and understand how it works internally.
-Also if you ever decide to work with it by using scripting, it will be really easy to reconstruct pipelines there.
+Also, if you ever decide to work with it by using scripting, it will be really easy to reconstruct your pipelines there.

-And if you don't kn ow how to program, I guess is a good way to prototype a good pipeline or achieve results otherwise impossible with the standard UIs.
+And if you don't know how to program, I guess is a good way to prototype a good pipeline or achieve results otherwise impossible with the standard UIs.

 ## Conclusion

 This became a really long article.
 I hope you learned something from it.
 This has also been a good excuse for myself to go slightly deeper into how some stuff works internally.
-I'd love to expand on this in the future, maybe with another article about more advanced techniques on node based image generation, but for now I think this is enough.
+I'd love to expand on this in the future, maybe with another article about more advanced techniques on node based image generation, upscaling techniques maybe?
+Img2img?
+Detail enhancement?
+But for now I think this is enough.

 Till next time... have fun generating images!